 Elastomeric coatings are fluid-applied roofing membranes with elastic properties that allow it to expand and contract with the substrate.

-Water-based, acrylic elastomeric roof coatings are widely used over metal roofs and spray foam roofs by contractors and building owners performing a DIY restoration.
-They are best used on roofs that don't pond water.
+Water-based, acrylic elastomeric roof coatings are widely used over metal and spray foam roofs by contractors and building owners performing DIY restorations.
+They are best used on roofs that don’t have ponding water.

 Solvent-based elastomeric coatings have higher ponding water resistance and is more suitable for low slope or flat roofs.
 Solvent-based roof coatings have much better ponding water resistance than acrylic roof coatings.

 Check out our full line of Lexis Roof Coating Products.

 Airless spray equipment provide quick application and even coverage over uneven roofs with lots of penetrations and rooftop equipment.

 Roof coating spreaders offer low cost, quick application and clean up over smooth surfaces.
 They can cover 1200SF a minute.
 Special profile rollers are available for metal roofs.
 Spreaders are especially useful on projects where overspray is a concern.